Tensor categories for vertex operator superalgebra extensions: Applications

 \begin{corol} Suppose $A=V\oplus J$ is a simple vertex operator superalgebra and $A$ is an object in a vertex tensor category $\cC$ of $V$-modules.
 If $X=X^\even\oplus X^\odd$ is simple in $\underline{\repA}$, then $X\cong\cF(X^\even)$ in $\repA$. \end{corol} \begin{proof} The preceding proposition and its proof show that

 is a $V$-module isomorphism.
 But it is easy to see from the associativity of $\mu_X$ that $\mu_X\vert_{A\boxtimes X^\even}$ is a morphism in $\repA$.
 Thus it is an isomorphism in $\repA$. \end{proof}

 In the other direction, we can exploit the $\ZZ/2\ZZ$ grading to conclude that simple objects induce to simple objects, provided $\underline{\repA}$ is semisimple: \begin{corol} Suppose $A=V\oplus J$ is a simple \VOSA{} such that $A$ is an object in a vertex tensor category $\cC$ of $V$-modules and $\underline{\repA}$ is semisimple.
 Then simple modules $X^\zero$ in $\sC$ induce to simple modules in $\underline{\repA}$. \end{corol} \begin{proof} Since $\underline{\repA}$ is semisimple, it is enough to show that if $W=W^\even\oplus W^\odd$ is a non-zero $\underline{\repA}$-simple $A$-submodule, then $W=\cF(X^\even)=X^\even\oplus(J\boxtimes X^\even)$.
 Since $X^\even$ is simple and $J$ is a simple current by Proposition \ref{propo:X0simple}, $J\boxtimes X^\even$ is simple as well.
 Thus it is enough to show that $W^\even$ and $W^\odd$ are both non-zero.
-Since $W$ is simple in $\repA$, Proposition \ref{propo:X0simple} implies $W^\even=0$ if and only if $W^\odd\cong J\boxtimes W^\even=0$ as well.
+Since $W$ is simple in $\underline{\repA}$, Proposition \ref{propo:X0simple} implies $W^\even=0$ if and only if $W^\odd\cong J\boxtimes W^\even=0$ as well.
 Therefore since $W$ is non-zero, the conclusion follows. \end{proof}

-We shall show below that if $A$ has wrong statistics, that is, if $A$ is $\ZZ$-graded, then every simple object of $\underline{\repA}$ is also simple as an object of $\repA$.
-Therefore, for the discussion of Verlinde formulae in these cases, one can work with either notion to enumerate simple objects; however for \VOSAs{} of correct statistics, we shall need to work with simple objects in $\underline{\repA}$.
+We shall show below that if $A$ has wrong statistics, that is, if $A$ is $\ZZ$-graded, then every simple object of $\underline{\repA}$ is also simple in $\repA$.
+Thus to derive Verlinde formulae in these cases, we can enumerate simple objects using either definition of simplicity.
+For \VOSAs{} of correct statistics, however, we shall need to work with simple objects in $\underline{\repA}$.

 \begin{nota} Henceforth, in this subsection on Verlinde formulae, $\cC$ will be a modular tensor category of modules for a regular vertex operator algebra $V$.
 In particular, we have the modular $S$-matrix $S^\chi$ arising from characters of irreducible $V$-modules and the categorical $S$-matrix $S^\hopflink$ arising from traces of monodromies for irreducible $V$-modules.
 The two $S$-matrices are equal up to a non-zero constant depending solely on $\cC$.
 Therefore, the lemmas in this section will be deduced for $S^\hopflink$ but will hold, with suitable modifications, for $S^\chi$ as well.
 Thus for this section, we drop the superscripts and use just $S$.